alvarordn/co-estimator/Dummy attacks/07 - Multiple Attack Pseudomeasurements Evaluation/README.md

     - `normInf`: Maximum difference between real state and tool state estimation.
     - `z`: Root mean square difference between unmodified measurements and tool estimates.

-For each combination of power factor, time instant and number of attacked measurements, **1,000 simulations** have been conducted.
-In total, the results presented here are based on **81,000**, depending on the number of configurations tested.
+For each combination of power factor, time instant, scenario and number of attacked measurements, **100 simulations** have been conducted.
+In total, the results presented here are based on **24,300**, depending on the number of configurations tested.

 ## Naming Convention for Figures